Dialga156b/Summit_UI-Library/Documentation.md

 ```

 ## More coming soon!
 ### Have a suggestion?
-Either create an issue and let me know what, or ping me on Discord at Eaqualoti!
+Either create an issue and let me know what, or ping me on Discord @Eaqualoti.